 Newborn animals must ingest sufficient good quality colostrum.
 Vaccination may be necessary on heavily infected farms.
-Supportive treatment with electrolytes, minerals and vitamins (e.g. Electroguard NF Gel and/or Dairy-min Gel, Ovi-min Gel or Bovi-min Gel).
+Supportive treatment with electrolytes, minerals and vitamins (e.g. Electro Guard® NF Gel and/or Dairy-min® Gel, Ovi-min® Gel or Bovi-min® Gel).

 A large proportion of disease photos are from Infectious diseases of livestock by JAW Coetzer and RC Tustin.
-The latest editions are available online, with other animal diseases references on anipedia.org.
+The latest editions are available online: www.anipedia.org.